 SFCC President Becky Rowley has announced the halt of all SFCC-related travel until further notice.

 The New Mexico Department of Health updated its travel recommendations for individuals contemplating out-of-state travel in the coming weeks and months: “We care about you.
 And while we cannot regulate your personal travel decisions, we strongly advise you to reconsider out-of-state travel,” the advisory states.
 “You will be recommended to self-isolate for 14 calendar days upon your return.
 Also, as travel bans can be implemented, you run the risk of being unable to return to New Mexico.”

 If you plan to travel out of state or country over spring break, the NMDOH has asked that you call them with screening questions.
 They have set up a 24-hour hotline at 1-855-600-3453.
 Also, please review these self-quarantine guidelines.

 Will the college be holding events?

-No, the college campus is closed through the end of the spring semester.
+No, the college campus is closed through the end of the fall semester.
 Certain services will be available during the closure, see the Student and Employee FAQs for details.